brumik/react-json-chart-builder/README.md

 * `npm start` - start the local web server
 * go to `localhost:8080`

-### Currently accepted API format
-To see what data format is accepted from the API in the chart builder the `/demo/api/` folder contains API response mockups.

 ### Testing
 * `npm i` if not done before
 * `npm test`

-## Examples (docs)
-For seeing the components in work there are examples in the `demo` folder.
-The schema contains most of the basic usage.
-A proper documentation is coming when hitting the magic v1.0.0.